 An effective safe experiment rather assumes we have the time, energy and ability to design and implement it.
 Finding that time and energy requires motivation.

 This web site is devoted to the ‘how’ of designing experiments that promote change.
-Maybe something needs to be said about maintaining the motivation needed to do this ‘designing’.
+Maybe something needs to be said about maintaining the motivation needed to move beyond ‘designing’.

 Finding your motivation